The Tell-Tale Heart: Analysis

 The story's final scene shows the result of the narrator's feelings of guilt.
 Like many characters in Gothic fiction, they allow their nerves to dictate their nature.
 Despite their best efforts at defending their actions, their "over-acuteness of the senses"; which helps them hear the heart beating beneath the floorboards, is evidence that they are truly mad.
 The guilt in the narrator can be seen when the narrator confessed to the police that the body of the old man was under the floorboards.
 Even though the old man was dead, the body and heart of the dead man still seemed to haunt the narrator and convict them of the act.
 "Since such processes of reasoning tend to convict the speaker of madness, it does not seem out of keeping that he is driven to confession", according to scholar Arthur Robinson.
 Poe's contemporaries may well have been reminded of the controversy over the insanity defense in the 1840s.
-The confession can be due to a concept called "Illusion of transparency".
+The confession can be due to a concept called the "illusion of transparency".
 According to the "Encyclopedia of Social Psychology", "Poe's character falsely believes that some police officers can sense his guilt and anxiety over a crime he has committed, a fear that ultimately gets the best of him and causes him to give himself up unnecessarily".

 The narrator claims to have a disease that causes hypersensitivity.
 A similar motif is used for Roderick Usher in "The Fall of the House of Usher" (1839) and in "The Colloquy of Monos and Una" (1841).
 It is unclear, however, if the narrator actually has very acute senses, or if it is merely imagined.
 If this condition is believed to be true, what is heard at the end of the story may not be the old man's heart, but deathwatch beetles.
 The narrator first admits to hearing deathwatch beetles in the wall after startling the old man from his sleep.
 According to superstition, deathwatch beetles are a sign of impending death.
 One variety of deathwatch beetle raps its head against surfaces, presumably as part of a mating ritual, while others emit ticking sounds.
 Henry David Thoreau observed in an 1838 article that deathwatch beetles make sounds similar to a heartbeat.
 The discrepancy with this theory is that the deathwatch beetles make a "uniformly faint" ticking sound that would have kept at a consistent pace but as the narrator drew closer to the old man the sound got more rapid and louder which would not have been a result of the beetles.
 The beating could even be the sound of the narrator's own heart.
 Alternatively, if the beating is a product of the narrator's imagination, it is that uncontrolled imagination that leads to their own destruction.